hyperskill/data-sorter/README.md

-# Data sorter
+# Sorting tool

-Project: Data sorter
+Project: Sorting tool

 Go to the src directory, change Main.java and put your .java file(s) in it.